Makeover Molten Chocolate Cakes

 - 1/8 teaspoon salt

 - Place the butter, cocoa and chocolate in a microwave-safe bowl.
 Microwave, uncovered, at 50% power for 20 seconds; stir.
 Microwave at 50% power 20 seconds longer; stir until smooth.
 Add the eggs, egg whites, confectioners' sugar, brown sugar and vanilla; mix well.
 Stir in flour and salt until blended.
 Pour into seven 6-oz. custard cups coated with cooking spray.

 - Place custard cups on a baking sheet.
-Bake at 450° for 10-12 minutes or until a thermometer inserted near the center reads 160°.
+Bake at 450° for 10-12 minutes or until a thermometer inserted in the center reads 160°.
 Remove from the oven and let stand for 1 minute.
 Run a knife around edge of custard cups; invert onto individual dessert plates.
 Serve immediately.
-Yield: 7 servings.